michmattera/vet-seed/README.md

 ### Ideal User demographic

-Ideal user demographic for this programs are:
+The ideal user demographic for this program are:
 - Veterinarians
-- People with basic information on bcs to calcolate calories per day for their dog
+- People with basic information on BCS to calculate calories per day for their dog

 ### User goals

-Developer divided user goals for the following categories:
+The developer divided user goals into the following categories:
 1. New user
 2. Old user

 **New user**

-Main goal are the following:
+The main goals are the following:

 - Understand straight away what this program can offer
 - Be able to create an account
 - Get general information on dogs
-- Be able to calcolate if my dog is overweight, underweight or ideal weight
+- Be able to calculate if my dog is overweight, underweight, or ideal weight
-- Calcolate which one should be the ideal weight of my dog
+- Calculate which one should be the ideal weight for my dog
-- Calcolate haw many calories per day I should give my dog
+- Calculate how many calories per day I should give my dog
-- See the summary of the calcolation in  atable or in a file
+- See the summary of the calculation in  a table or a file

 **Old user**

-Main goal are the following:
+The main goals are the following:

-- Be able to login without creating another account
+- Be able to log in without creating another account
-- Calcolate another dog calories and ideal weight
+- Calculate another dog's calories and ideal weight
 - Be able to have a summary of all dogs already inserted
 - Read general info again if forget something